DeepSeeBee/cb_orm/README.md

 Planned Features:
 - Compact Model Description Language
+- Database model population via mdl (no redundant code)
+- Customizeable Attribute Generation
+- Customizeable Field types.
-- Storage in file system
+- Storage in file system (XML based)
+- Optimization for loading 1:N Relations and 1:1 reverse navigation in file system storage
-- Storage in SQL Server
+- Storage in MS-SQL Server
 - Extensible for other SQL Dialects, Databases and Storages.
 - Relation 1:1 with cascade delete (on client side) (Navigation in both directions)
 - Relation 1:N with cascade delete (on client side) (Navigation in both directions)